Please read everything below BEFORE going on a ride with GravelNY. By going on one of our rides you agree to follow these guidelines.

 While people in our group won’t intentionally leave you stranded out in the middle of nowhere, you should be capable of navigating routes on your own in case you get separated from the group you’re riding with.

 - Know how to bring up routes on your navigation device when you’re out on a ride.
+Many devices and apps will let you “route to start”.
+This is useful if you cannot complete the ride.
+Please use caution and common sense with regard to the route it automatically generates.

 - Have a plan for what you’ll do if you your primary form of navigation fails. (e.g. a backup battery and charging cable are always a good idea.)